platenspeler/LamPI-2.0/README.md

 -------------
 7. The C and C++ sources files in receivers/<dir>.
 In those directories "make" will make the executable, "sudo make install" will install it in /home/pi/exe
-8. A demo directory
-9. A Compiled directory which contains compiled versions of the LamPI-x.y.js file
+8. Sensor executables are built from the ~/sensors directory and installed in the ~/exe dir.

 Design:
 =======
-1. The MySQL database may be implemented on another computer than the Raspberry which may be a safe choice (for backups etc. a NAS does well).
+1. The MySQL database may be implemented on another computer than the Raspberry which may be a safe choice (for backups etc. a NAS does well as database server).
 2. The www/LamPI-x.y.js GUI and the www/LamPI-daemon.php will in general be working on the same machine which may or may not be a Raspberry.
 3. The exe/LamPI-receiver (and transmitter) process will be running on Raspberry, but